strudel0209/otel-collector-k8s/README.md

 ## Deployment Steps in GCP

 You will first need a Kubernetes cluster with 2 Nodes.
-You can either deploy on Minikube or K3s or follow the instructions to create GKE cluster:
+You can either deploy on Minikube or K3s or follow the instructions to create GKE cluster Make sure to create a manual GKE Cluster (autopilot mode will conflict with cert-manager resources deployment)
 ### 1.Create a Google Cloud Platform Project
 ```
 PROJECT_ID="<your-project-id>"